mattrussell2/15-docker/README.md

 pull-backup hw1 -s daily.2022-07-03_0010
 ```
 The relevant files will be copied to your local system.
 Note that the directory created is `hw1_backup`, or in the case of the snapshot backup above, `hw1_backup_daily.2022-07-03_0010`

+## jumbotest
+This command is to use our in-house unit testing framework.
+See here for details: https://gitlab.cs.tufts.edu/mrussell/JumboTest